 - Blog images: These images can be any size, but they should be at least 400 pixels wide.

 For example, Wix and Weebly both automatically compress images for faster site load time.
-In addition, both Squarespace and GoDaddy have design studios you can use for free to create graphics for your website.
+In addition, both Squarespace, and GoDaddy have design studios you can use for free to create graphics and videos for your website.

 Frequently Asked Questions (FAQs)

 Where can I get background images for my website?

 Get free background images for websites from the sites above by searching for abstract or background images.
 Another option is to modify images by making them blurry or semi-transparent for use as a background image.
 Reusing images this way also contributes to a cohesive website, since colors and image styles will be consistent.

 Can I use stock photos for free on my small business website?

 Whether you can use a particular stock photo for free on your website depends on its licensing.
 Some allow you to use an image free for personal use but require that you purchase a license to use it for commercial purposes.
 Also, remember that some free professional photos require attribution, meaning you cite the source or author of the image, and are usually required to link back to the source site.

 Can I use copyright-free images on my website?

 You are free to use copyright-free images on your website, but keep in mind that knowing whether an image is OK to use isn’t always straightforward.
 The providers listed above offer royalty-free images, and you can also find many free background images for websites by searching Google Images.
 Alternatively, you can avoid the headache by hiring a freelance photographer on Fiverr to create custom images for your website for as little as $10 to $15.